StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 Step through a program and when you first enter a function, see if you can spot the return address on the stack.

+Most security issues are caused by buffer overflows which aim to replace this retrun address with something which will cause execution of malicious code.

 ### Examining the Heap

 `mp_` is an internal structure which holds information about the heap and it contains `sbrk_base` which is the start of the heap.